Chapter I. General Provisions

 consent of the Parties to the conflict concerned, undertake for the

-protection of wounded and sick, medical personnel and chaplains, and for
+protection of wounded, sick and shipwrecked persons, medical personnel and

 an organization which offers all guarantees of impartiality and efficacy the

 duties incumbent on the Protecting Powers by virtue of the present

 When wounded, sick and shipwrecked, or medical personnel and chaplains do

 not benefit or cease to benefit, no matter for what reason, by the